Smail Prevljak

-Smail Prevljak (/bs/; born 10 May 1995) is a Bosnian professional footballer who plays as a forward for Croatian Football League club Istra 1961.
+Smail Prevljak (/bs/; born 10 May 1995) is a Bosnian professional footballer who plays as a forward for Croatian Football League club Dinamo Zagreb.

 Prevljak started his professional career at RB Leipzig, playing mainly in its reserve team.
 In 2014, he was loaned to Red Bull Salzburg, who assigned him to Liefering later that year.
 The following year, he moved to Red Bull Salzburg on permanent basis.
-Prevljak was sent on loan to Mattersburg in 2017 and to Eupen in 2020, with whom he signed permanently later that year.
-In 2023, he joined Hertha BSC.
+He was sent on loan to Mattersburg in 2017 and to Eupen in 2020, with whom he signed permanently later that year.
+In 2023, Prevljak joined Hertha BSC.
 Two years later, he moved to Istra 1961.
+In 2026, he signed with Dinamo Zagreb.

 A former youth international for Bosnia and Herzegovina, Prevljak made his senior international debut in 2018, earning over 20 caps until 2023.

 Club career

 Early career

 Prevljak started playing football at his hometown club Igman Konjic, before joining the youth academy of German team RB Leipzig in 2013.
 He made his professional debut against VfR Aalen on 2 August 2014 at the age of 19.